DE-romane/DE-romane/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=de-romane&label=Profile%20views&color=0e75b6&style=flat" alt="de-romane" /> </p>

 With a Bachelor's in Electronics and Communications Engineering from Sohag University, I've honed my skills as a SQL Server Database Administrator at Armed Forces Laboratories for Medical Research and Blood Bank.
 Projects like the Camera-based Navigation System for Blind People showcase my ability to integrate hardware and software components for innovative solutions.
-Additionally, my proficiency extends to data analysis and visualization tools like Tableau, Excel, and Power BI, demonstrated in projects ranging from British Airways Review Dashboard to COVID Insights Analyzer SQL.
+Additionally, my proficiency extends to data analysis and visualization tools like  Excel, and Power BI, demonstrated in projects ranging from Power BI Dashboard Development for Healthcare to COVID Insights Analyzer SQL.
 Further bolstering my expertise are credentials from IBM and Microsoft, covering Python, RDBMS, SQL, Linux, and BI Analytics, solidifying my foundation in data science and database management.

 <h3 align="left">Languages and Tools:</h3>
 <ul>